Are you in a relationship with someone who has a victim mentality?

 When they stay in these low vibration emotions for too long, they might end up feeling depressed and isolated eventually.

-How to Deal with a Victim Mentality
+How to Deal With Someone Who Plays the Victim

 1. Identify the part you play.